sachinsu/sachinsu.github.io/content/posts/ELT.md

 This is implemented using [dbt](https://getdbt.com). dbt (Data Build Tool) is a framework to facilitate transformations using SQL along with version control, automates tests, support for incremental load, snapshots and so on.
 It has `notion` of **project** or **workspace** that many developers are familiar with.
 It is offered as Command line interface (CLI)  as well as on cloud which also provides web based UI.
 I have used CLI for this exercise.
 For a quick recap of dbt folder structure, refer [here]https://towardsdatascience.com/data-stacks-for-fun-nonprofit-part-ii-d375d824abf3).

 Source code of dbt project [here](https://github.com/sachinsu/momentumflow/tree/main/dbt).
 We will go through key part of this project which are Models that carry out the transformation.
-After the initial setup of dbt like configuring target (i.e. data source which in this case is a postgresql database), below are Models used,
+After the initial setup of dbt like configuring target (i.e. data source which in this case is a PostgreSQL database), below are Models used,

  * Since Loading  of company-wise data is already done in earlier step, next step is to rank the companies w.r.t. `closeness` to their yearly high.
 Below is `dbt` SQL which does it (At run time, dbt converts below SQL to the one understood by the Target database),